wkulesza/transit-base-template/README.md

 ## Credits

-Theme created by Trillium Solutions, Inc for the Northwest Oregon Transportion Association.
+Theme created by Trillium Solutions, Inc for the Northwest Oregon Transit Alliance

 Based on _s by Automattic